 - PTSD Coach is for anyone who needs help with upsetting feelings.
 Trauma survivors, their families, or anyone coping with stress can benefit.

-- Quit It is a tiny motivating program, supporting and encouraging smokers to quit smoking and helping ex-smokers to stay quit.
+- Quit It is a tiny motivating program, that supports and encourages smokers to quit smoking and helps ex-smokers to stay quit.
 It keeps track of the cigarettes you did not smoke and how much money you are saving.
-Furthermore it shows the benefits of quitting as text and calculates a nice ranking for you.
+Furthermore, it shows the benefits of quitting as text and calculates a nice ranking for you.